zdravkov/kendo-docs/getting-started/mobile/touch.md

 The kendo Touch widget exposes a cross-browser/platform compatible API for handling user-initiated touch events, multi-touch gestures and event sequences (drag, swipe, etc.).
 On a pointer enabled devices (i.e. desktops and laptops), mouse events are treated as touch events.

 ## Getting Started

-The mobile Application will automatically initialize a Touch Events widget for every element with `role` data attribute set to `touch` present in the views/layouts' markup.
+The mobile Application will automatically initialize a Touch widget for every element with `role` data attribute set to `touch` present in the views/layouts' markup.
 Alternatively, it can be initialized using jQuery plugin syntax in the containing mobile View **init event handler**.

 ### Handle element touch events